 The zombie drama was originally meant to launch on US network AMC on Sunday 12th April 2020, but the launch was postponed due to the coronavirus pandemic sweeping the world.

-How many seasons of The Walking Dead: World Beyond will there be?
+The Walking Dead: World Beyond episodes

 Though the first season is yet to air, it has been confirmed that the series will have a self-contained run for only two seasons.
 The official The Walking Dead: World Beyond Twitter account posted about it in January 2020: